4 Days in Croatia: The Best Itineraries & How to Plan Them

 If you’re in Croatia to discover the culture, then stand outside the Vestibule and listen out for the Klapa singers.

-Take a walk along the city’s seafront and it won’t be long before you come to a white sand beach.
-Even close to shore, the snorkeling is great.
-Dive under and you’ll catch glimpses of starfish, sea cucumbers, and sea anemones.
+Take a walk along the city’s seafront, and it won’t be long before you come to Bačvice Beach, Split’s famous sandy beach.
+Even close to shore, the snorkeling is excellent.
+Dive under, and you’ll catch glimpses of starfish, sea cucumbers, and sea anemones.

-Because Split has so much to see I’d recommend staying here for two days and maybe catching a boat to one of the nearby islands, like Brač, Hvar, or Vis on the second day if you feel like you’ve seen enough of the city.
+Because Split has so much to see, I’d recommend staying here for two days and maybe catching a boat to one of the nearby islands, like BračHvar, or Vis.
+I’d do that on the second day if you feel you’ve seen enough of the city.

 Brands We Use And Trust

-Option 2 – The South Coast: Dubrovnik, Lokrum Island, And Korcula Island
+Option 2 – The South Coast: Dubrovnik, Lokrum Island, AnKorčulala Island

 Dubrovnik is a fortified coastal city that has beautiful beaches, bucketloads of history, and a network of nearby islands.
-Dating as far back as the 7th century, there’s a range of architectural styles throughout the city.
+Dating back to the 7th century, the town features a range of architectural styles.

-The old city wall is a UNESCO World Heritage Site that is home to chic cafes, historical monuments, and great restaurants.
+Dubrovnik’s Old City is a UNESCO World Heritage Site, and walking the city walls is one of its main highlights.
 It’s worth spending a few hours strolling along the wall and stopping for food and drinks along the way.

 It’s best to do the circular walk atop the city walls early in the morning or just before closing to avoid the summer heat and the crowds.